 A stark contrast!
-The picture on the left is a recent portrait of me drawn by my four-year-old daughter and the picture on the right is a self-portrait I made during my sulky college days.
+The picture on the left is a portrait of me drawn by my then four-year-old daughter and the picture on the right is a self-portrait I made during my sulky college days.
 There you have it: my yin and yang, the light and the dark.

 This is, by far, the most challenging part of the website to write!
 The more I define myself, the more I feel boxed-in.
 The artistic part of me wants to leave all of this blank, but the practical side thinks I should share a few concrete facts.
 What might already be apparent to you is that I am conflicted.
 And that is actually the best word to describe me: conflicted.
 It’s not that I’m so special and resist definition, it’s just that I have many contradictions, I might as well list them: